-The Department of World Languages has administered a learning outcome assessment program in reading, writing, listening, and speaking in the 100 and 200 levels of courses in Arabic, French, and Spanish each semester since fall 2012 and has documented student achievement in these areas with Anne Arundel Community College's Director of Assessment and Instructional Innovation.
-The Department proposes to design learning outcome assessment instruments for the following courses: Spanish Grammar Review and Composition (SPA 213), Spanish Conversation (SPA 221), Spanish Civilization and Culture (SPA 225), Latin American Civilization and Culture (SPA 226), and Latin American and Spanish Film (SPA 227).
-These instruments will be administered to all students enrolled in these courses beginning in fall 2020.
+The Department of World Languages has administered a learning outcome assessment program in reading, writing, listening, and speaking in the 100 and 200 levels of courses in Spanish, French, and Arabic regularly since fall 2012 and has documented student achievement in these areas with Anne Arundel Community College's Director of Assessment and Instructional Innovation.

-b) document student achievement of learning outcomes in the program
+b) document student achievement of learning outcomes in the program a biannual schedule.

-Departmental learning outcome assessment plans are submitted to and approved by Anne Arundel Community College's Director of Assessment and Instructional Innovation.
-The Department of World Language's current plan directs data collection on one language skill (reading, writing, speaking, and listening) each semester in the 100 and 200-level grammar sequence courses on a biannual schedule.
 Each language skill is linked to a discrete learning outcome in each course included in the assessment plan.
-This plan will be updated this academic year to reflect the addition of learning outcome assessment in Spanish as detailed above in Section 3a.
 Assessment instruments completed by students, their scoring sheets, and instructor analysis at the section level are stored in hard copy format in the department chair's office.
 Annual reports are made available to the college's Director of Assessment and Instructional Innovation.